DT McCoy targeting contender: 'I want to win'

 "With regards to his ability to play the game of football, he can still play the game of football,'' Dorsey said.

 McCoy, 31, had six sacks and a team-leading 21 quarterback pressures in 2018, when the Bucs went 5-11 and missed the playoffs for the 11th consecutive season.
-He has 54 ½ sacks in 123 career games, was an All-Pro in 2013 and was a Pro Bowl selection every year from 2012-17.
+He has 54½ sacks in 123 career games, was an All-Pro in 2013 and was a Pro Bowl selection every year from 2012 to 2017.

 The Browns' offensive coordinator, Todd Monken, spent three seasons in Tampa running the Bucs' offense.